 My goal here is to draw attention to the issues, to expose the liars, crooks, and cheats, and to encourage and support the good guys--the women and men who work tirelessly to make the changes we'll need in order to combat and defeat the status quo.

 It not only can be done, it must be done.
 Our voices together can make it happen.

 On the masthead at Dagblog.
-Frequent contributor to several sites, including Liberaland and Crooks & Liars.
+Frequent contributor to several sites, including Crooks & Liars, Liberaland, and The Broad Side.

 You can find me here:

 And at Constant Commoner, where I keep a room of my own.